eskay993/gamefiles/silent-hill-3/README.md

 - A No-DVD patched sh3.exe.
 This is required otherwise the game won't run.
 I can't supply it myself, but Google may help.
 - [Silent Hill 3 Audio Enhacement Pack v2.0](https://www.moddb.com/downloads/start/210428?referer=https%3A%2F%2Fwww.moddb.com%2Fmods%2Fsilent-hill-3-audio-enhancement-pack%2Fdownloads%2Fsilent-hill-3-audio-enhancement-pack-version-2-0) downloaded from Mod DB.
 I could in theory include this in the install script to download automatically, but not sure if Mod DB allow that.

 Also, towards the end of the install process, Reloaded II Mod Loader will launch.
-Just let it run and do it's updates, then just close it.
+Just let it run and do it's updates (important!), then just close it.
 No need to configure anything in Relaoded.
 It's done automatically.

 The installer also tweaks the settings in `SilentHill3.WidescreenFix.ini` based on u/Betwixt-Two-Ferns's [awesome post on r/SteamDeck](https://www.reddit.com/r/SteamDeck/comments/wziuwc/the_definitive_guide_to_setting_up_silent_hill_14/).
 Only slight different is I set `FogComplexity = 25` as I found 35 was causing slow downs, even on my desktop with a Ryzen 3600 and a 1080 Ti.
 Your milage may vary.